AP-Skill-Development-Corporation/SPMVV-Python-Internship/README.md

 # Day-05(14-10-2022):
   - format and f string output formatting and Operators
   - Conditional Statements with if and if-else examples on each

+# Day-06(15-10-2022):
+  - Conditional statements with nested if with examples